Ear Grommets (Ventilation Tubes)

 Table of Contents

-Grommet insertion is a safe and quick surgical procedure that helps restore hearing, prevent ear infections, and support normal speech and language development.
+Grommet insertion is a commonly performed procedure that may improve hearing, reduce the frequency of ear infections, and support speech and language development in children with persistent middle ear fluid.

 Reasons for surgery